HaxeCheckstyle/docs/haxe-checkstyle/home.md

 It automates the process of checking Haxe code to spare developers of this boring (but important) task.

-Code conventions improve readability, allowing team members to understand each others code better.
+Code conventions improve readability, allowing team members to understand each other's code better.

-Ideal for any project that want to enforce coding conventions.
+Ideal for any project that wants to enforce coding conventions.

 Static analysis is usually performed as part of a code review.